Liga de Elite: History

 In the inaugural 2014 edition, Lam Pak, Lam Ieng and Kuan Tai all forfeited from the First Division before the start of the competition.
 Lam Pak and Lam Ieng withdrew due to the lack of backing from sponsors and Kuan Tai cited budget issues and could no longer afford to pay some of its players.
 To solve the problem of three sudden vacancies, the Macau Football Association clarified that the two clubs that were relegated in 2013, Kei Lun and MFA Development, were invited to remain, and an additional third team would come from the Second Division.
 After careful consideration by the MFA, no team from the Second Division was picked, being deemed not competitive enough for the First Division.

 Previous season

-10 teams will contest the 2022 Liga de Elite.
-CFB Macau was the only promoted team from last season's 2ª Divisão de Macau.
+Ten teams contested the 2024 Liga de Elite.
+Gala and University Of Macau were promoted from last season's 2ª Divisão de Macau.